sbcs-informatics/sbcs-informatics.github.io/1_11_singularity_pilot.md

 ```

 #### Bootstrap
 To create an image which contains the things you detailed in the definition file, you need to first create an empty image and then run the bootstrap.
 These two steps are the only ones that require sudo access.
 The default image size is 768MB, which is enough for many lightweight toolchains, but you can decide the image size yourself.
 Unfortunately it cannot be automatically grown by the bootstrap command, so if it runs out of space it will just crash.
-Delete the image and create a new one with larger size and try again.
+If this happens, delete the image and create a new one with larger size and try again.
 Sometimes its hard to tell what size you will need, I have created images varying in size from 768MB to 10GB.

 ```bash
 sudo singularity create --size 1024 image_name.img